 But he just laughs.
 “Hell, don’t worry about it.
 I just chucked the letter away.
 I know that he has Old Timer’s Disease.
 My dad wound up the same way.”

 I’m not laughing, though.
 Eight different properties adjoin our farm, and not all of the owners are friends like Dave.
-And none of them know my father’s illness.
+And none of them know of my father’s illness.
 So, I call each on the phone, ask if they have received a threatening letter.
 To my horror, most of them have.
 Begging their forgiveness, I explain the situation, assure them that no legal action will ensure, apologize for my father’s accusations.
 Nearly all of them understand, even commiserate with similar tales of their own wayward relatives.
 Only our closest neighbor, a reclusive sourpuss, whom both my father and I dislike for different reasons, is unsympathetic, informing me that he has consulted a lawyer in the event my father petitions for legal redress.

 “Look,” I assure him, “he’s not about to sic a lawyer on you or anyone else.
 He’s suffering from dementia, and sent that letter on one of his bad days.
 Throw it away, and if you get any more, let me know.
 In the meantime, I’ll ask my mother to censor his mail.”

-Unfortunately, this proves an empty promise , because when I tell my Mom about his crazy letters, ask her to confiscate his unsent mail, she claims that he waits by the front door until he sees the mail lady’s Jeep approaching, then shuffles across the year to hand-deliver his latest screed.
+Unfortunately, this proves an empty promise , because when I tell Mom about his crazy letters, ask her to confiscate his unsent mail, she claims that he waits by the front door until he sees the mail lady’s Jeep approaching, then shuffles across the year to hand-deliver his latest screed.

 When I confront him, tell him that this shit needs to stop before he gets sued, he denies that he’s done anything wrong, but beneath the bluster, I sense a trace of guilt and shame.
 His disease hasn’t yet erased all of his memory , nor expunged a residual sense of remorse.
-According to my mother, while he can no longer operate his hand-held chess computer, he has retained his formidable typing skills, and with a frisson of dread, I wonder what kind of wave-making golems he might summon up next.
+According to my mother, while he can no longer operate his hand-held chess computer, he has retained his formidable typing skills, and with a frisson of dread, I wonder what kind of wave-making golems he might summon up next, keystroke by keystroke.

 * * * * * *